bdavisdotcom/edge-test/Reviewer-README.md

 - Browser cookies must be enabled for this to work correctly
 - tested in Chrome & Firefox
 - in the browser hit 'http://localhost' (port 80)
-- you can use pgAdmin (postgres management app) to inspect the DB -- @ localhost port 5432, 'postgre' user, 'example' password,  'edge_test' database
+- you can use pgAdmin (postgres management app) to inspect the DB -- @ localhost port 5432, 'postgres' user, 'example' password,  'edge_test' database
 - you can use the included Postman collection to hit the API directly (import the included postman collection & environment)
 - if you use the postman collection, you must copy / paste the JWT you get back from LOGIN into the environment variable manually.
 It will expire after 1 hour as well.